-Cash spending from investing activities from continuing operations during the three months ended January 31, 2009 increased by \$1.2 million in the first quarter of fiscal 2009 compared to the same prior year period due to higher capital expenditures.
+Cash spending from investing activities from continuing operations during the six months ended April 30, 2009 increased by \$2.7 million in the first half of fiscal 2009 compared to the same prior year period due to higher capital expenditures.
 The increase in capital expenditures primarily pertains to required maintenance items at a certain plant in the Company's Aluminum Sheet Products segment.
 The Company expects 2009 capital expenditures not to exceed \$18.0 million, but is reviewing all capital projects for reductions in spending and/or deferrals to the extent such reductions will not weaken the Company's ability to service its customers and maintain historical levels of operating excellence.
 The Company's full fiscal year 2008 capital spending was \$15.8 million.
-At January 31, 2009, the Company had commitments of approximately \$7.1 million for the purchase or construction of capital assets.
+At April 30, 2009, the Company had commitments of approximately \$5.8 million for the purchase or construction of capital assets.
 The Company plans to fund these capital expenditures through cash flow from operations.

-The Company continues to evaluate various building products companies; however, under the current economic environment, the Company is focused on preserving capital and thus only anticipates consummating those transactions that can be secured at attractive valuations.
+The Company continues to evaluate various building products companies as potential acquisitions; however, under the current economic environment, the Company is focused on preserving capital and thus only anticipates consummating those transactions that can be secured at attractive valuations.